 Does Sting Play Classical Guitar?
 Nylon at the Heart of His Songs

 Most people picture Sting with a bass guitar, fronting The Police.
-But across his solo career he became one of pop's most prominent champions of the nylon-string classical guitar, and some of his best-loved songs would sound completely different without it.
+But across his solo career — and in one extraordinary recording project — he became one of pop's most prominent champions of early music and the nylon-string guitar, and his 2006 album Songs from the Labyrinth introduced the lute songs of John Dowland to an audience of millions who would never otherwise have encountered Renaissance music.

 Does Sting play classical guitar?